Spring Based or Memory Foam – An important choice to make

 The memory foam mattresses, on the other hand, are made up of; you guessed it, memory foam!
 But, what is memory foam?
 That is a good question indeed!
 These are mattresses designed with multiple layers of thick material, giving it the firmness and thickness as per your requirement.
 This helps by moulding around the body parts of the individual and retaining the shape longer than the spring-based mattresses.
 Also, since these are made up of foam, they can make the spring-based mattresses feel much harder in comparison.

 An obvious question in your mind at this point may be, is memory foam mattress good?
 We leave that for you to decide.
 All we would like to tell you about is the unique capability of these mattresses to detect which areas of your body need more support and provide that support.
-This simply means that for two people of different heights, built and health, the response of the memory foam mattress will be personalized!
+This simply means that for two people of different heights, built and healthy, the response of the memory foam mattress will be personalized!

 What makes Memory Foam Mattresses stand out?